Drop-In

 Types of Classes

 Discover the art, discipline, and fun of fencing!
 Our brand-new program is designed for children ages 8 and up, and is inspired by William Gaugler’s The Science of Fencing.
 We will explore the rich tradition of Italian fencing from the late 19th century, bringing history to life in an exciting and age appropriate way.
-This program uses modern safety equipment appropriate for children as young as 5, so parents can feel confident while kids explore this timeless sport.
-Through structured lessons, kids will build coordination, focus, and confidence while learning a skill that has been practiced for centuries.
+This program uses modern safety equipment appropriate for youths as young as 12, so parents can feel confident while kids explore this timeless sport.
+Through structured lessons, students will build coordination, focus, and confidence while learning a skill that has been practiced for centuries.

 What to expect: